When we have a barbecue, everyone in our family eats one ear of corn each. Our kids really like corn.

 I Love Corn on the Cob

 A tasty buttery starch goes great with barbecue.
-While many barbecue lovers will go with a tasty baked potato (I love them as well), while in season, we'll prepare corn on the cob on the stove top to go with a beef brisket, pulled pork, and salmon.
+While many barbecue lovers will go with a tasty baked potato (I love them as well), my family and I prefer to prepare corn on the cob on the stovetop to go with a beef brisket, pulled pork, or salmon.

 Here's the easiest way to make crisp corn on the cob in just a few minutes!